chrisamiller/readDepth/README.md

                       directory (optional - default FALSE)

-You can also download an [example params file](https://xfer.genome.wustl.edu/gxfer1/project/cancer-genomics/readDepth/params).
+You can also download an example params file from the [annotations folder](https://wustl.app.box.com/s/yimsngan0v1rc4vsa1b3uhe4ek30rlp8).

 ### <a name="usage"></a>Usage
 Start R, then run something like the following set of commands: